 Parents are responsible by law to see that their children are in school "regularly on time every day" (Compulsory Education Law).
-Students reporting to school after 7:40 a.m. are late for class and must report immediately to the Main Office to sign in.
+Students reporting to school after 7:40 a.m. (grades 7-12) or 9:10 a.m. (grade 6) are late for class and must report immediately to the Jr/Sr HS Main Office to sign in.
 Tardiness to school may affect a student's ability to obtain credit for a course as a result of violating the attendance policy.
 Students must bring a note explaining the tardiness with them, and if this is not possible a written excuse should be brought to the school the next day.
-Flagrant violations of tardiness will result in further punitive action as well as parent conferences.
+Flagrant violations of tardiness will result in disciplinary action (lunch detention to ISS) as well as parent conferences.